 Well, experts term turkey as the “stunt double” of beef.
 In reality, they are sleek and lower in calories.
-If you are on a diet but can’t resist to have a burger, try this one.
-The grinding process of turkey is similar like grinding beef, chicken, or mutton.
+If you are on a diet but can’t resist having a burger, try this one.
+The grinding process of turkey is similar to ground beef, chicken, or mutton.

 Interestingly, you can regularly intake turkey in your burger.
 They have no artery-clogging fats.
 Turkey is an excellent source of protein.
 So, you have the right amount of protein in your everyday burger.

 How to make a burger?